 We always wanted to have the capability to scale up without a linear increase in the workforce.
 The addition of RPA licenses or robots is very flexible.
 It saves recruitment time, training time and time to competency.
 Once the robot builds capability and gets trained, it becomes a perpetual asset.

 A typical transaction took around 30 minutes.
-However, with the deployment of RPA, this has come down to just eight minutes, which is a 350 percent improvement in efficiency.
+However, with the deployment of RPA, this has come down to just eight minutes, which is a 350% improvement in efficiency.

-Quality control and accuracy has also gone up from 98 percent to over 99.5 percent, due to the elimination of a large number of manual, error-prone steps conducted by humans.
+Quality control and accuracy has also gone up from 98% to over 99.5%, due to the elimination of a large number of manual, error-prone steps conducted by humans.
 This has ensured consistent accuracy of work without large investments in trainings and system improvements.

 Another benefit has been scalability.
-The function often sees sudden non-linear spikes in volumes, which impacts turnaround times due to the inability to hire and train staff quickly enough.
-The large-scale deployment of RPA across multiple work-types and clients smoothens the impact of volume increases, and optimises resourcing needs.
+The function often sees sudden, non-linear spikes in volumes, which impacts turnaround times due to the inability to hire and train staff quickly enough.
+The large-scale deployment of RPA across multiple work-types and clients smoothens the impact of volume increases, and optimizes resourcing needs.